John Beaglehole: Editing Cook's journals

 All students of Cook owe an enormous debt to Beaglehole for his all-encompassing editorship.
 So much so, in fact, that today it is difficult to view the subject of Cook except through Beaglehole's perspective.
 Some recent biographies of Cook have tended to be little else than abbreviated versions of Beaglehole.
 Nevertheless, it is also clear that Beaglehole’s work is, by and large, a continuation of the long tradition of Cook idealisation, a tradition from which post-Beaglehole scholarship has started to diverge.
 For Beaglehole, Cook was an heroic figure who practically could do no wrong, and he is scathing about those contemporaries of Cook who ever ventured to criticise his hero, such as Alexander Dalrymple, the geographer, and Johann Reinhold Forster, who accompanied Cook on the second voyage.
 Recent research has to some extent rehabilitated both Dalrymple and Forster.

 Honours and awards

 In the 1958 Queen's Birthday Honours, Beaglehole was appointed a Companion of the Order of St Michael and St George, for services in the fields of historical research and literature.
 During his last decade, Beaglehole was showered with honorary degrees from universities at home and abroad and other distinctions.
 Perhaps the most prestigious was the award in 1970 of the British Order of Merit.
 He was only the second New Zealander ever to receive this award, the first being the nuclear physicist Ernest Rutherford.

+In 1969 he was awarded the Mueller Medal by the Australian and New Zealand Association for the Advancement of Science.